Annatheflyinggoldfish/Data-Analysis-Projects/README.md

 <img width="834" height="481" alt="image" src="https://github.com/user-attachments/assets/5f4f2034-a9d6-44c3-a094-04d6ae96492d" />

-### Orders with no score/review record: 683
+### Orders with no score/review record
-- Orders with no score/review record occupy a very small fraction of the data set, so they have been excluded from further investigation as it lacks volume for meaningful analysis.
+- Orders with no score/review record occupy a very small fraction of the data set: 683 records, so they have been excluded from further investigation as they lack volume for meaningful analysis.
 <details>
 <summary>View SQL</summary>